 The Wormholes On Sakarr Are The Key To Red Skull's Whereabouts

 Before you stop reading, hear me out.
-The Red Skull could feasibly show up in Thor: Ragnarok because the majority of the film's event takes place on an alien planet known as Sakarr.
-Said planet is littered with wormhole entrances that could have seen Red Skull dropped through one of them when he was shot into space during Captain America: The First Avenger.
+The Red Skull could feasibly show up in THOR: RAGNAROK because the majority of the film's event takes place on an alien planet known as Sakarr.
+Said planet is littered with wormhole entrances that could have seen Red Skull dropped through one of them when he was shot into space during CAPTAI AMERICA: THE FIRST AVENGER.

 For those who don't remember, a wormhole opened up in the Red Skull's carrier plane after the Tesseract begin to release an erratic energy.
 He attempted to grab the artifact and manipulate its power, but the Tesseract/Space Stone wound up transporting him to an unknown location in space.
 No information on his whereabouts were revealed at the time, so that scene left us all questioning where he went.
 Even Hugo Weaving, the actor who plays Red Skull has no idea if he's ever going to come back.